Dejulia489/Dejulia489.github.io/_posts/2017-05-06-CreateLinuxVirtualServerHyperV.md

 ###### We can use the snippet below to create a VMSwitch.

-	New-VMSwitch -Name VirtualSwitch1 -SwitchType Internal |
+	New-VMSwitch -Name $VMSwitchName -SwitchType Internal |
 		Set-VMSwitch -NetAdapterName Ethernet

 Now that we have a Virtual Switch created we will need to configure the VM to use our switch.

 ###### We can use the snippet below to connect the VM to the Switch.

-	Get-VM -Name MediaServer |
+	Get-VM -Name $VMName |
 		Get-VMNetworkAdapter |
-		Connect-VMNetworkAdapter -SwitchName 'VirtualSwitch1'
+		Connect-VMNetworkAdapter -SwitchName $VMSwitchName

-## Bootstrapping an Operating System
+# Bootstrapping an Operating System

 We will need to run an Operating System on our new VM, you can use your favorite but for this post I will use Ubuntu Studio.
 We will be using this VM for a few more exercises and we will need Ubuntu.
 [Click here](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/best-practices-for-running-linux-on-hyper-v) for Microsofts Best Practices for running Linux on Hyper-V.

-###### We can use the snippet below to attach the OS .iso and start the VM.
+###### We can use the snippet below to attach the OS .iso.

-	Get-VMDvdDrive -VMName MediaServer |
+	Get-VMDvdDrive -VMName $VMName |
-		Set-VMDvdDrive -Path 'C:\Operating Systems\ubuntustudio-16.04.1-dvd-amd64.iso' |
+		Set-VMDvdDrive -Path $OsIsoPath

+###### We can use the snippet below to start our new VM.

-		Start-VM -VMName MediaServer
+		Start-VM -VMName $VMName

 Unfortunately the process to install the Linux OS requires some manual intervention.
 I will revisit how I install Linux	at a later time so we can fully automate this server setup.